Keeping teens engaged at home

 - Through the completion of small goals they can complete throughout their days, students earn points that give them the chance to win money for college scholarships.

 - Scholarships are $500 each and are distributed to students through a recognized state-sponsored, tax-deferred 529 Investment National College Savings Program, to the winner’s established 529 Investment Educational IRA, or to an accredited school in the name of the winner.
-What is a 529?
+UPDATE: THE SCHOLARSHIP PORTION OF OUR PROGRAM IS NOW CLOSED.
+STUDENTS CAN STILL ACCESS THE PLATFORM TO COMPLETE OUR SUGGESTED SUMMER GOALS AND THEIR OWN PERSONAL GOALS THROUGH AUGUST 31, 2020.

 Small Tasks, Big Impact